Reduce costs, environmental impact and more

 Finally, it should be noted that company perception is hugely important.

-And whilst many people without specific knowledge of returnable transit packaging may simply assume plastics are bad (as per media portrayal), by educating your customers on the benefits of RTP it can highlight your environmental concerns and policies.
+Whilst many people without specific knowledge of returnable transit packaging may simply assume plastics are bad, as portrayed in the media, by educating your customers on the benefits of RTP, you can highlight your environmental concerns and policies.

-Couple this with the reduced costs, minimised burden of disposal on the end users and reduction in transit damage and this can result in increased customer satisfaction.
+Couple this with reduced costs, a minimised burden of disposal on end users, and reduced transit damage, and it can result in increased customer satisfaction.

 Should you switch to returnable transit packaging?